survivejs/webpack-book/manuscript/developing/02_development_server.md

 It's possible your project depends indirectly on files, and webpack isn't aware of this.
 To alleviate the problem, I implemented a small plugin called [webpack-add-dependency-plugin](https://www.npmjs.com/package/webpack-add-dependency-plugin) that lets you handle the issue.

 The situation can occur, for example, when you are using `MiniHtmlWebpackPlugin` and have customized its template logic to load external files.

-## Other features of WDS

-WDS provides functionality beyond what was covered above.
-There are a couple of relevant fields that you should be aware of:

-- `devServer.contentBase` - Assuming you don't generate _index.html_ dynamically and prefer to maintain it yourself in a specific directory, you need to point WDS to it. `contentBase` accepts either a path (e.g., `"build"`) or an array of paths (e.g., `["build", "images"]`).
-The value defaults to the project root.
-- `devServer.proxy` - If you are using multiple servers, you have to proxy WDS to them.
-The proxy setting accepts an object of proxy mappings (e.g., `{ "/api": "http://localhost:3000/api" }`) that resolve matching queries to another server.
-Proxy settings are disabled by default.
-- `devServer.headers` - Attach custom headers to your requests here.

-T> [The official documentation](https://webpack.js.org/configuration/dev-server/) covers more options.

 ## Development plugins